 - using the manual positioning values with percents

 - using the manual positioning values with pixels

 To use the mouse:

 Click and drag to move the item.
-Click and drag the round, red and white handles to resize an image or video source (for text overlays, just use the padding settings).
+Click and drag the red and white circles to resize the item as you wish.
 Using this method you can make quick changes that are in increments of approximately 5% of the width or height of your layout area.
-For more refined movements, press the Ctrl key on your keyboard while dragging the item with the mouse.
+For more refined movements, hold the down the Ctrl key on your keyboard while dragging the item with the mouse.

 To use the keyboard:

 Use the arrow keys on the keyboard to move the item up, down, left or right in the layout.
 Changes are in increments of approximately 5% of the height or width of the layout area.
-Press the Ctrl key while using the arrow keys to make more refined movements.
-To change the size of an image or video source, press the Shift key while using the arrow keys (for text overlays, just use the padding settings).
-Press both Ctrl and Shift for fine-grained size control.
+Make more refined movements by holding down the Ctrl key on your keyboard while pressing the up, down, left or right keys.
+You can also hold the Shift key while using the arrow keys to control the size of the item on the layout.
+Hold both Ctrl and Shift for fine-grained size control.

 Specify a whole number, followed by a percent sign (e.g. 4%) in any of the manual positioning fields.
-See Resize and position items using percents or pixels for more information.
+See Resize and position layout items using percents or pixels (custom channel) for more information.